temporalio/documentation/docs/operation/how-to-tune-workers.md

 2. low `schedule_to_start_latency`, and
 3. low Worker hosts resource utilization at the same time,

-you might have too many workers, consider to size down.
+then you might have too many workers, consider sizing down.

 ### Worker Executor Slots sizing